The Meaning of Numbers: The Number 33

 The 33rd time Jacob's name is found in scripture he promised to give a tenth of all he had to God when he had a vision of a ladder reaching to heaven.
 This is commonly referred to as Jacob's ladder (Genesis 28:10 - 12, 16 - 22).

-Number 33 and the greatest king
+Number 33 and Kings

 David became king in 1050 B.C. after the death of Saul.
 He ruled, however, only the tribe of Judah (from Hebron) for the first seven and one-half years of his monarchy (2Samuel 2:4, 5:1 - 5, 1Chronicles 3:4, 29:27).